 The Maggie Tree is excited to work in most genres of theatre but focuses on work that investigates the integration of movement and text.
-Over the past six productions, The Maggie Tree has been developing its own process and methodology for working these two elements into a dynamic and inventive relationship.
+Over the past eleven productions, The Maggie Tree has been developing its own process and methodology for working these two elements into a dynamic and inventive relationship.

 We are not in competition with the masculine.
 We merely wish to contribute the feminine with the same level of dedication and credentials as the masculine receives.
 Above all, we focus on artistically challenging and exciting theatrical work.
 We seek to take risks.
 Big risks.
 To plunge boldly into the unknown and offer our audiences work that explores both itself and the human condition in an honest and fearless manner.